 The overall objectives of INPRO are (a) to help to ensure that nuclear energy is available to contribute to fulfilling energy needs in the 21st century in a sustainable manner; (b) to bring together all interested Member States, both technology holders and technology users, to consider jointly the international and national actions required to achieve desired innovations in nuclear reactors and fuel cycles; and (c) to create a process that involves all relevant stakeholders that will have an impact on, draw from, and complement the activities of existing institutions, as well as ongoing initiatives at the national and international level.
 The INPRO time horizon is 50 years into the future.
-As of December 2003, members of INPRO include Argentina, Brazil, Bulgaria, Canada, China, Germany, India, Indonesia, the Republic of Korea, the Russian Federation, South Africa, Spain, Switzerland, the Netherlands, Turkey, and the European Commission.
-In its first Phase, INPRO has prepared basic principles9 for innovative energy systems in the areas of economics, sustainability and the environment, safety of nuclear installations, waste management and proliferation resistance.
-These are presented in Annex 2.
-INPRO has published guidelines for the evaluation of innovative nuclear reactors and fuel cycles addressing economics, sustainability and environment, safety of nuclear installations, waste management and proliferation function of nuclear installations, waste management, proliferation resistance as well as cross-cutting issues.
-[14].
+INPRO members include Algeria, Argentina, Armenia, Belarus, Brazil, Bulgaria, Canada, Chile, China, Czech Republic, France, Germany, India, Indonesia, Italy, Japan, Kazakhstan, Republic of Korea, Morocco, Pakistan, Russian Federation, Slovakia, South Africa, Spain, Switzerland, Netherlands, Turkey, European Commission, Ukraine and USA.
+In its first Phase, INPRO has prepared basic principles and user requirements for innovative energy systems in the areas of economics, safety, environment, waste management, proliferation resistance and infrastructure.
+INPRO has published guidelines for the evaluation of innovative nuclear reactors and fuel cycles addressing economics, sustainability and environment, safety of nuclear installations, waste management, proliferation resistance as well as cross-cutting issues [12].